spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 <%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable, but we don't recommend it.

 As is typical for GDK projects, the FPS starter project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
-To find out more about renaming worker types you can read about [build configuration](fix)<%(/Expandable)%>
+To find out more about renaming worker types you can read about [build configuration](fix).<%(/Expandable)%>

 <%(#Expandable title="Can I specify more than one worker type to have write-access to a single component?")%>Yes, you are not restricted to just one worker type being granted write-access, but it's something to be careful of.

-To find out about how to do this, read up about [worker attribute sets](fix)
+To find out about how to do this, read up about [worker attribute sets](fix).
 <%(/Expandable)%>

 ### Adding entities to the world

-Once an entity template function exists you have a way to construct the _template_ of an entity.
-To add a health pack entity to the world
+Once an entity template function exists you have a way of constructing the _template_ of an entity.
+You now have a couple of ways of adding a health pack entity to the world:

 * At runtime, by passing an `Entity` object to an entity creation function.
 * At start-time, by adding an entity instance to the [Snapshot](fix) so it is already in the world when the game begins.

-For health packs we will do the latter.
-When the game begins there will already be health packs in pre-defined locations.
+For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.

 #### Editing snapshot generation

 The SpatialOS menu option in the Unity editor include an item **"Generate FPS Snapshot"**.
-This runs the script `/Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.
+This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.

 We will modify the snapshot generating logic in two steps:
 1. Adding a function to create and add a `HealthPack` entity.